bedapub/bksnake/README.md

 ### Configuration

 The workflow requires several parameters to be configured.
-Most of these parameters can be configured by a yaml configuration file.
+Most of these parameters can be configured by a "yaml" configuration file.
 A template file is given by `config/config.yaml`.
 Note that many of these parameters can also be specified via the wrapper script `run.py`, see next section.
-Parameters specified on the command line via the wrapper script over write parameters in the configuration file.
+Parameters specified on the command line via the wrapper script will overwrite parameters in the configuration file.

 It is important to specify the following parameters
 - genome root and sub- directory